manvendrarai2002/manvendrarai2002/README.md

 🎯 **Goal:** Achieve Tier-1 expertise in software engineering and contribute to impactful tech solutions

-🔭 Currently working on **Strengthning my DSA skills and learning Solution Architect**
+🔭 Currently working on **Strengthening my DSA skills and learning AWS Solutions Architecture**

 ---